I was given this book by a friend after a conversation that included two loosely connected facts about me:

 As for holiday email management, it is usually not possible to completely unplug from email or other work communications.
 As a project manager, you have a responsibility to your projects that transcends the 8/5 schedule.
 But you can implement strategies to keep disruptions to a minimum and limited to actual emergencies.
 Prior to going away, let key team members know that you'll be away; they may get tired of the reminders of your pending vacation, but they can't claim it was a surprise when it actually happens.
 Establish rules for yourself and the key personnel in your teams and projects for how you will deal with emails while away.
 For me, I first establish a schedule of when or how often I will even check emails - usually every 3-4 days.
 I have two or three people whose emails I will read or scan when I check my email.
 And I will read any email that is indicated as "URGENT" in the subject line (not just the ones marked as "high importance", as this is another often misused tool in email).
 When I return to work, I review all emails from my time away, address any outstanding questions and issues, and support the decisions and actions taken in my absence.
 If I stick to these rules, and so do the folks in my teams and projects, we all get what we need - they get my input when needed, as well as the opportunity to work independently for a bit, and I get a restful vacation.

 I'm occasionally asked about how to become a project manager (and sometimes about how to become a good one, which is the better question).
 Usually these questions come from someone looking to make a transition from some other role in research (sometimes from a trainee looking balefully ahead to a life as a PI, casting about for a more palatable alternative), but sometimes also from someone inquiring about our team and how it came together and works so well.
-Here's a brief and non-comprehensive list of the things I think are the most important characteristics of a good project manager in research:

 I've been in this environment for over 10 years now, and one thing I've learned - every season is grant season.
 While the spring and fall have the majority of the fixed deadlines, RFAs, PAs and other special announcements from various funders introduce additional deadlines at random times of the year.
 There are also those grants that require peer review panel presentations, the ones with mulitple levels of application (the LOI, followed by the full application, followed by the "opportunity" to submit supplemental info), and the ones with extensive post-award pre-launch processes that make for much scrambling around on short notice - made all the more intense by the allure of the almost-funding.
 Once you have the grant, the deadlines just continue, with reporting requirements, meetings, advisory boards, interim reviews.
 And those are just on the science side.
 On the admin side, there is also the perpetual prospect of an audit that might suddenly appear on the horizon.